-CHS, EHS, NHS 10, 11, 12 .5 Credit Prerequisite: Marke eting 1.
+CHS, EHS, NHS 9 (EH), 10, 11, 12 .5 Credit

-The course allows students to continue studying marketing, business, economics, free enterprise, and entrepreneurship.
+Prerequisite: Marketing 1 & Intro to Business The course allows students to continue studying marketing, business, economics, free enterprise, and entrepreneurship.
 Project and group learning is utilized to gain competencies in entrepreneurship including, merchandising, advertising, promotion, and human relations.
 Students participate in "hands-on" activities such as a stock market and/or small business simulation.
 May fulfill the cooperative education/work experience requirement.
 May qualify as a 4th-year math-related course.
-College credit available through Davenport (if both Mktg I and II are taken) and GRCC.
+College credit available through Davenport (if